DevSilv/DevSilv.github.io/_posts/2020/04/08/2020-04-08-living-tips-for-blogging-developers-v-2.md

 - **If you write "it is believed"**, you probably want to say "they say so, but I am not sure".
 But be careful whether this doesn't start to mean "nobody is sure, but they say so".
 - **If you write "somebody wanted to do something"**, you probably want to say "somebody did something".
 But be careful whether this doesn't start to mean "somebody wanted to do something, but nobody can say whether they really did".
 - **If you write "it seems to be"**, you probably want to say "I think it is, and you can think so, but I'm not sure".
 But be careful whether this doesn't start to mean "I think it is, but I'm not sure, so you shouldn't think so".

+To avoid these problems, make it clear whether every statement you make is either:

+- your own opinion,
+- an opinion of others,
+- or a proved fact.

 #### 17. Choose words that you already use.